 Adding Requirements to the Test Specifications

 The Requirements view is used to connect requirements to the test specification.
 In the structure tree, select the specification item that you added above and switch to the Requirements view.
 The far right-hand Specifying Item pane should display the full set of requirements to select from.
-(If it does not, see Requirements don't show up on test views.)
+(If it does not, check with your system's architect as it may be that the Test Requirements structure tree view setting is missing (see Requirements don't show up on test views.)
 The Test Specification Requirements left-hand pane lists the selected requirements.
 In the below example, no requirements have been selected yet:

 To select the requirements that need to be tested for the selected specification item, right-click on a requirement in the Specifying Item list in the right pane and select Include Requirements.